Athens Georgia DUI Lawyer – Athens Georgia DUI Attorney

 University of Georgia DUI Lawyer – University of Georgia DUI Attorney

-If you have been arrested for DUI in Athens, or anywhere in Georgia, you only have ten business days to prevent your driver's license from being suspended.
-You (or your UGA DUI Lawyer) must file a request for an Administrative License Suspension (ALS) Hearing.
+If you have been arrested for DUI in Athens, or anywhere in Georgia, you only have thirty days to prevent your driver's license from being suspended.
+You (or your UGA DUI Lawyer) must file a request for an Administrative License Suspension (ALS) Hearing or request an ignition interlock device.
 The State of Georgia assesses a fee of $150 to file the hearing request.
-If the hearing request is not done or is not done in the ten-day timeframe, your license will be suspended.
+If the hearing request or interlock device request is not done or is not done in the thirty-day timeframe, your license will be suspended.
 If you refused the State's chemical test of your breath, blood, or urine, your license would be suspended for one year with no opportunity for a permit.
 Do not waste time, begin your search for a qualified University of GA DUI Attorney to handle your case.

 Your Athens Georgia DUI Lawyer